withastro/docs/src/pages/en/guides/content-collections.md

 To configure schemas, create a `src/content/config.{js|mjs|ts}` file.
 This file should:

-1. Export a `collections` object, with each object key corresponding to the collection's folder name.
-2. Import the `defineCollection` and `z` utilities from `astro:content`.
+1. Import the `defineCollection` and `z` utilities from `astro:content`.
 These are used to define a `schema` for each collection.
+2. Export a `collections` object, with each object key corresponding to the collection's folder name.

-For example, if every `engineering-blog/` entry should have a `title`, list of `tags`, and an optional `image` URL, you can specify each expected property [using Zod functions](https://github.com/colinhacks/zod):
+For example, say you have a `src/content/engineering-blog` collection, where every entry should have a `title`, list of `tags`, and an optional `image` URL.
+You can specify each expected property [using Zod](https://github.com/colinhacks/zod):

 ```ts
 // src/content/config.ts